vyapp/vy/README.md

 The python auto completion plugin is about 70 lines of code and it is incredibly simple to implement auto completion for other languages.

-There is a powerful quick search scheme that permits making the cursor jump to positions of the file that match a given pattern.
-Such a plugin makes it very handy to jump to specific positions of programming files.
+There is a powerful SCREEN_SEARCH mode that permits making the cursor jump to positions of the visible region of the file that match a given pattern.
+Such a plugin spares a lot of time in almost all situations.

 The ISEARCH mode permits to exhaust the number of possible search patterns for a given set of words.
 Such a kind of search permits to implement e-script files with sections organized by tags.